Gog (woreda)

 Gog is a woreda in Gambela Region, Ethiopia.
 Part of the Anuak Zone, Gog is bordered on the south by Dimma, on the southwest by the Akobo River which separates it from South Sudan, on the west by Jor, and on the north by Abobo.
-The major town in Gog is Fugnido.
+The major town in Gog is Pinyudo.

 The terrain of Gog is predominantly flat, with the elevation ranging between 400 and 600 meters above sea level; high points include Mount Masango (552 meters).
 Major bodies of water in this woreda include the Gilo River and Lake Tata.
 According to the Atlas of the Ethiopian Rural Economy published by the Central Statistical Agency (CSA), around 30% of the woreda is forest.
-A notable landmark is the Gambela National Park, which occupies the land west of the Fugnido - Gambela road.
+A notable landmark is the Gambela National Park, which occupies the land west of the Pinyudo - Gambela road.

 The economy of Gog is predominantly agricultural.
 There are no agricultural cooperatives, and little other infrastructure.
 While there are roads in this woreda, details about them are not available.

 History

 At the start of the Federal Democratic Republic of Ethiopia, Gog was part of the Administrative Zone 2; however between 2001 and 2007 the Zone was reorganized and Gog became part of the Anuak Zone.
 At some point between the 1994 national census and the 2001 Sample Agricultural Enumeration, Dimma was split from Gog.

-In September 1989, Sudan People's Liberation Army (SPLA) forces attacked the rich Anuak agricultural village of Fugnido and burned it down, killing 120 people, including women and children who had been burned to death in their tukuls, which had been locked from the outside by SPLA soldiers.
+In September 1989, Sudan People's Liberation Army (SPLA) forces attacked the rich Anuak agricultural village of Pinyudo and burned it down, killing 120 people, including women and children who had been burned to death in their tukuls, which had been locked from the outside by SPLA soldiers.
 The SPLA claimed that the villagers had planned to rob the refugee camp.
 This led to a clash between the SPLA and Anuak militia in the village of Akada in Itang.